fmerg/pymerkle/dev/index.rst

 Security
 ********

-Enhanced security of the present implementation relies on the tree's internal topology along with the standard refinement of the encoding procedure.
+Enhanced security of the present implementation relies on the tree's topology as well as the standard refinement of the encoding procedure.

 Defense against second-preimage attack